 To our regret, the only way we can do this is if the location service is authorized to “Always On” send the phone’s location.
 At this time, Google (Android) and Apple (iPhone) do not allow an “only while accessory connected" setting.
 The app can only connect when “the app is running” in the foreground, or “always”.
 This forces us to ask for the “Always On” permission to allow the Fi Collar to connect with the Fi App in the background.

-Fi will never report from the Fi App a phone’s location when it is not directly connected to the Fi Collar and used to report the location of your dog.
+Fi will never report from the Fi App a phone’s location when it is not directly connected to the Fi Collar and is only used to report the location of your dog.
 We hope that Apple and Google introduce a more granular authorization level shortly, so we can request from you the minimal authorization level that we need!

 iOS - Why Does Fi Require Precise Location to Be Toggled ON in Addition to Location Services “Always On”?